Smells Like Gen X • Billboard Year-End Songs

 Legacy

-A permanent mid-90s anthem and one of the clearest examples of R&B and hip-hop party culture becoming completely inseparable from mainstream pop.
+A permanent mid-90s anthem and one of the clearest examples of R&B and hip-hop party culture becoming completely inseparable from the mainstream.

 #9 — “Don’t Take It Personal (Just One of Dem Days)” — Monica